 I love them!
 I told Stefan this means we can’t have more than 2 kids.
 We are a family a 4 and that’s the end of it!
 I’ve already called the caboose.
 For now I guess Vector will have the train cars…spoiled kitty.
 2 stockings?

-Since I won’t be actually doing any Christmas decorations I’d share what I would be doing if time and dust levels allowed.
+Since I won’t be actually doing any Christmas decorations I’d share what I would be doing if time and dust levels allowed, I’ll make sure to add some christmas lights led around the house.

 I love this stair treatment.
 I like that it doesn’t get in the way of the handrail like some garland treatments.
 I have two different areas for stairwell treatments.
 One in the entry way which will be more naturalistic and complement the wood tones.
 The other is in the kitchen where I want to do a more kitchy vintage look.
 I’m thinking perhaps some cute bunting or even white tinsel garland and pink ornaments.
 Or even some cute christmas card garland.
 I’ve been thinking that using old christmas cards, cutting out circles, and just sewing them together would make for some cute, quick, and easy Christams garland.
 Here’s one example (minus the Christmas cards) from Curbly.com.